patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 <aside class="notes">
 (Nate)
-This is a single CSS rule.
+This is a single CSS Rule, it's made up of Selectors, and sets of properties and values.
-Selectors: How we target something in our document.
+Selectors "select" the elements inside the document, in this case the html tag, the body tag, and an element with the ID "map"
-Properties: Identifiers that indicate stylistic features.
+Properties are Identifiers that indicate an elements specific stylistic features; here we're going to change the margin, width and height.
-Values: Each property is given a value that indicates your changes to that feature.
+Then Each property is given a value that indicates your changes to that feature, in this case, 0 and 100%.
+Style sheets are made up of many rules that are read in order.
+At the end of the document, the browser cascades every element's rules together and shows it to the user.
 </aside>

 ---